bbusenius/History-of-Guatemala-2nd-Grade/units/unit7/lesson1.md

    - **Procedure**:
      - Recap Lesson 2: "Last time, we learned about Guatemala's civil war.
 Remember how many people were 'disappeared' during this time?
 Today, we'll learn about one of those people—Luis de Lión."
      - Say, "Luis de Lión was a teacher and writer who was born very close to where we are now, in San Juan del Obispo.
 His story helps us understand what happened to real people during the civil war."
-     - Point out San Juan del Obispo on the map, emphasizing the local connection.

 2. **Main Activity (35 minutes)**:
    - **Objective**: Learn about Luis de Lión's life, work, and disappearance.